Sports minister wants sanctions after French soccer violence - WHIZ News

 Other clubs have been affected by crowd trouble this season.

-In September, fans invaded the pitch in Lens in the northern derby with Lille, and fighting broke out in the stands.
+In September, fans ran onto the field in Lens in the northern derby with Lille, and fighting broke out in the stands.
 During a game between PSG and Lyon, a teenager was injured by a seat thrown.

-In October, a match between Saint-Etienne and Angers was delayed for about an hour because of a pitch invasion and flares being thrown onto the pitch before kickoff.
+In October, a match between Saint-Etienne and Angers was delayed for about an hour because fans ran onto the field and threw flares onto the playing surface before kickoff.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports